-At 17 years old, Vikas is pitching his business, Intake, an app that focuses on users’ nutrition with an emphasis on body positivity.
-He is pitching it with his three co-founders, Saaz Ahuja, Sahil Kakkad, and Aarnav Sharma, all of whom live outside of Colorado but can participate in the Pitch Challenge thanks to this year’s virtual format.
+At 17 years old, Vikas pitched his business, Intake, an app that focuses on users’ nutrition with an emphasis on body positivity.
+He pitched it with his three co-founders, Saaz Ahuja, Sahil Kakkad, and Aarnav Sharma, all of whom live outside of Colorado but can participate in the Pitch Challenge thanks to this year’s virtual format.
 The four students met at an entrepreneurship camp last summer.

 Intake was inspired by co-founder Saaz’ experience being overweight when he was younger, with low self-esteem and self-image.

 Vikas explains, “there’s a stigma against people who look overweight or look a little different, and they are sometimes considered to not be healthy, which is not necessarily representative of all people.
 So we created this idea for an app that shows people how they can be in control of their diet and eat healthy, and feel good about themselves no matter how they look because they know they are healthy, so it doesn’t matter what other people think.”